-At certain points in the well it is useful to determine the overall trajectory (Check directional survey calculations excel sheet) in a single survey run (e.g. just before running casing).
-This is usually done by a Directional Magnetic Multi shot Survey Tool Instrument which takes a series of pictures. (can be dropped from surface or run on W/L).
+At specific points in the well, it is helpful to determine the overall trajectory (Check directional survey calculations excel sheet) in a single survey run (e.g., just before running casing).
+This is usually done by a Directional Magnetic Multi shot Survey Tool which takes a series of pictures.
+It also can be dropped from surface or run on W/L.

-A magnetic multi shot works on the same principle as a magnetic single shot, but has a special camera unit.
+A magnetic multi-shot works on the same principle as a magnetic single shot, but has a particular camera unit.
 A roll of film is automatically exposed and wound on at pre-set intervals (Figure 1).

-Only those shots taken at known depth when the pipe stationary will be recorded.
-When the multi-shot is recovered, the film is developed and the survey results read.
+Only those shots taken at a known depth when the pipe is stationary will be recorded.
+The film is developed when the multi-shot is recovered, and the survey results are read.
 The readings from a magnetic compass will be incorrect if the compass is close to a magnetized piece of steel.

-In the case of the drill string this is done by using non-magnetic drill collars in the BHA.
-These collars are made from Monel and the Earths magnetic field is undisturbed by their presence.
+In the case of the drill string, this is done using non-magnetic drill collars in the BHA.
+These collars are made from Monel, and their presence undisturbed the Earth’s magnetic field.
 An accurate reading of the direction of the well can therefore be obtained.
-The number of Drill collars that are required depends on the magnetic latitude and hole direction.
+The number of Drill collars required depends on the magnetic latitude and hole direction.

-The compass is actually measuring the horizontal component of the Earth’s magnetic field.
-Where the magnetic field lines are steeply dipping and the hole direction is close to the East-West axis the horizontal component is small, and so more non-magnetic collars must be used (Figure 2).
-Since steel casing also becomes magnetized this type of survey cannot be run in cased holes.
+The compass is measuring the horizontal component of the Earth’s magnetic field.
+Where the magnetic field lines are steeply dipping, and the hole direction is close to the East-West axis, the horizontal component is small, so more non-magnetic collars must be used (Figure 2).
+Since steel casing also becomes magnetized, this type of survey cannot be run in cased holes.

-- Check that the battery voltage and amperage conform to specification.
+- Check that the battery voltage and amperage conform to specifications.

 - Load the battery pack.

-- Connect the directional survey tool to the computer (or printer) via the interface.
+- Connect the directional survey tool via the interface to the computer (or printer).
 Start the software program.

 - Take readings of the directional survey tool in various orientations to verify the measurement of the gravity value.
-Inclination, high-side and total gravitational values should read correctly with the tool held stationary.
+The stationary tool should correctly read inclination, high-side, and total gravitational values.
 The magnetic measurements and azimuth will be incorrect in a magnetically disturbed environment.

-- Configure the probe via the software and set up for either single-shot or multi-shot operation:
+- Configure the probe via the software and set it up for either single-shot or multi-shot operation: